paketo-buildpacks/rfcs/text/stacks/0003-sbom-formats.md

 The SBOM associated with Stack run images will now be available in both CycloneDX and Syft formats.
 Per the CNB specification, the generated SBOM will be available at `/cnb/sbom/bom.<ext>.json`, where `<ext>` will be `cdx` for CycloneDX documents and `syft` for Syft documents.
-Then, the associated layer digest will be surfaced as a `LABEL` on run image metadata under the `io.buildpacks.base.sbom` key.
+Then, the associated layer diffID will be surfaced as a `LABEL` on run image metadata under the `io.buildpacks.base.sbom` key.

 ### Overall Schema